snipsco/react-inview-monitor/README.md

 ## Usage

-### IntersectionObserver support
+### IntersectionObserver notes
 This library uses [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) under the hood.

+#### Support
-Until it is supported in all modern browsers, we recommend that you use it together with a polyfill, like this one (which only polyfills if necessary): https://cdn.polyfill.io/v2/polyfill.js?features=IntersectionObserver
+ Until IntersectionObserver is supported in all modern browsers, we recommend that you use it together with a polyfill, like this one (which only polyfills if necessary): https://cdn.polyfill.io/v2/polyfill.js?features=IntersectionObserver

+#### What not to use this library for
+IntersectionObserver uses `requestIdleCallback` internally, sacrificing low-latency (more direct) pixel accurate updates for performance.
+This means that there's not guarantee that the in/out of view updates will happen exactly when the element goes in/out of view - they can be delayed until the browser is less busy.
+For regular usage this is not a problem, but if you need a very high level of accuracy, this library (and IntersectionObserver) is not for you.

 ### Reveal animation when scrolled into view
 ```js